 The DSO consumer sends deleteMOI to the producer with the following parameters: baseObjectInstance = {DN supplied by the MNO}, scopeType, scopeLevel and Filter are optional and SHALL be included if supplied by the MNO.

-The producer deletes “ThresholdMonitor” data collection job.
+The network operator producer deletes “ThresholdMonitor” data collection job.